 Input Data Tool

-One of the easiest ways to get your data into Alteryx is by using the Input Data tool.
-Follow these steps to bring your datafile into Alteryx:
+One of the easiest ways to get data into Alteryx is by using the Input Data tool.
+Follow these steps to bring datafile into Alteryx:

-If you look in the configuration pane, you should see the first few columns of your datafile.
+In the configuration pane, the first few columns of the datafile are visible.
 Click on the "Run" button in the right corner of the workspace.
-After running the workflow, you should see the first several rows of your data in the results pane.
-If you can see this, you have accomplished the first step and your datafile is in the work canvas and ready to go.
-Save this workflow for the next section where you will work with the Data Cleansing tool.
+After running the workflow, the first several rows of data are visible in the results pane.
+If the data is present, the first step has been accomplished and the datafile is in the workspace and ready to go.
+Save this workflow for the next section where work will be done with the Data Cleansing tool.

 Text Input Tool

-Text input is another way to get data into Alteryx but requires a bit more work from you.
-Text input involves creating a text table, then entering your data.
+Text input is another way to get data into Alteryx but requires a bit more work.
+Text input involves creating a text table, then entering the data.

 Output Data Tool

-Locate the "Output data" tool in your tool bar and drag it onto your workspace.
+Locate the "Output data" tool in the tool bar and drag it onto the workspace.
 Select "Set Up a Connection" in the configuration pane.
-This allows you to select a name and location for the file where you will output your data.
-Next, in the dialog box, specify a location in your excel sheet for the data and click OK.
+This allows a name and location for the file to be selected.
+Next, in the dialog box, specify a location in the excel sheet for the data and click OK.

-When the above box appears in your configuration pane, you will be able to set file format, output options, etc.
+When the above box appears in the configuration pane, set file format, output options, etc.

 Once this is done, hit the "Run" button.